All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 A structured gym routine is the intervention that tips the balance.
 When you train your muscles with sufficient intensity, your body prioritizes fat stores for energy and preserves the metabolically active tissue you need.
 You end up at the same scale weight but with a fundamentally different body, leaner, stronger, and more resilient.

 Beyond body composition, gym training on GLP-1 medication improves bone density (important during rapid weight loss), boosts energy levels, and improves mood.
-Patients who train consistently report feeling more confident and capable throughout their weight loss journey.
+Patients who train consistently report feeling more confident and capable throughout their weight loss process.

 The Plan: Complete Gym Routine for GLP-1 Patients